 Opening: Friday, 1 February 2019, 18:00Dinner: Friday, 8 February 2019, 18:00Jason Hendrik Hansma talks to Louwrien Wijers: Saturday 13 April, 14:00Eloise Sweetman talks to Louwrien Wijers: Saturday 4 May, 14:00

-If you would like to pre-order a signed limited edition Saint Society multiple or to reserve a place for dinner, kindly send us an email to email@example.com
+If you would like to pre-order a signed limited edition Saint Society multiple, kindly send us an email to email@example.com

 Louwrien Wijers (b.
 1941, The Netherlands) was active in the international art movements like Fluxus, Conceptual Art, Performance Art and Social Sculpture and wrote for the Algemeen Handelsblad and Museumjournaal and Het Financieele Dagblad.
 In 1990 at the Stedelijk Museum she organised a five-day panel discussion titled 'Art meets Science and Spirituality in a changing economy’.
 Which included artists, scientists, spiritual leaders and economists together such as the Dalai Lama, Robert Rauschenberg, John Cage, J.C.J.
 Vanderheyden, Mother Tessa Bielecki, Lawrence Weiner, and Marina Abramovic.
 She lives and works near Hallum Friesland.